rickkas7/DebounceSwitchRK/README.md

 # DebounceSwitchRK

-Library for debouncing switches on Particle  devices
+Library for switch debouncing for Particle devices